English

 3. Why do we say "an elephant" and not "a elephant"?

-Write "a" or "an" in the blank before each word.
+Write "a", "an" or "the" in the blank before each word or phrase.

 appledog